willnorris/imageproxy/README.md

 support fetching from any host, leave off the whitelist flag.
 Try it out by
 running:

-    go run cmd/imageproxy/main.go -whitelist example.com
+    imageproxy -whitelist example.com

 Reload the [codercat URL](http://localhost:8080/500/https://octodex.github.com/images/codercat.jpg), and you should now get an error message.
 You can specify multiple hosts as a comma separated list, or prefix a host value with `*.` to allow all sub-domains as well.

-Run `go run cmd/imageproxy/main.go -help` for a complete list of flags the command accepts.
+Run `imageproxy -help` for a complete list of flags the command accepts.
 If you want to use a different caching implementation, it's probably easiest to just make a copy of `cmd/imageproxy/main.go` and customize it to fit your needs... it's a very simple command.

 ## Deploying ##